department-of-veterans-affairs/va-digital-service-handbook/_pages/digital-standards.md

   - Measure performance and iterate frequently
   - Encourage people to use your service
 #
-# Seemore displays on page at end of each standard
+# Editable - displays at end of each standard
 seemore: See the <a title="Service Design Guide" href="service-design/">Service Design Guide</a> for how to meet this standard during each phase of the service lifecycle.
 #
 # If resources = yes, content from "data/[resources-file]" displays at bottom of page